pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

 - widget pinning on the homescreen
 - drag to easily swap between apps opened in slide-over mode
-- split-view now supporting multiple views of the same app
+- split-view now supporting multiple views of the same app, thus enabling multi-window
 - tap and hold to preview links
-- iCloud Drive now supports file sharing
+- iCloud Drive now supports file and folder sharing
 - Files app getting support for thumb-drives, SD cards and SMB shares
 - Apps such as Lightroom can import files w/o passing throught the gallery.
 - Safari on iPad gets: